Copyrights and Such

 Logging, Tracking, etc.

+This server currently does not log traffic.
+However, as a means to prevent spam, every accessing IP address will be screened for recent cases of malevolent behavior by Cleantalk, which blocks comment fields or site access altogether for notorious spammers.
 As a way to basically crowdsource finding gaps in the dictionary and thus to get inspiration on what to make up words for next, the dictionary query dialog presented on this website logs queries that fail to return any results.
 It does not log IPs, only the time of access and the query itself.

 By commenting on an article, a visitor’s e-mail address is automatically saved by the WordPress installation this website runs on and their IP is anonymized to 127.0.0.1 .
 However, this information is equally regarded as confidential.
 Any private information visitors choose to include in the publically readable part of comments (that is, “Name”, “Website”, “Comment”), they publish at their own risk.
 I, as the website owner, reserve the right for myself to moderate or delete comments if I notice them to be abusive, e.g. if they contain harassment or spam.
 Also see NFSN.net’s hosting policies.

 |ct_checkjs||temporary||browser session||Cookie set by Cleantalk spam protection service|